JawaherCharfeddine/CarsFuelConsumptiondataAnalysis/README.md

-# Car Fuel Consumption data Analysis
+# Cars Fuel Consumption data Analysis

 ## the fuel consumption XLM files are extracted from SUMO simulation of two platoon's driving models.